hexalellogram/mac-apps-compatibility/monterey.md

 - [x] Notion
 - [x] Hex Fiend (App Store version)
 - [x] Macs Fan Control
-- [ ] MakeMKV - crashed on launch but I also had no optical drives connected, so that could be why
+- [x] MakeMKV - ~~crashed on launch but I also had no optical drives connected, so that could be why~~ no longer crashes on launch as of Developer Beta 3, but I have no optical drive or discs to test with at the moment
 - [x] Transmission
 - [x] Tuxera NTFS
 - [x] YAC Reader